The new interactions we need to heal nature, produce abundance and pull carbon from the

 we may have discretionary money as well.
 Food is just the example.
 We all need food,

-clothing, shelter, education and health care to thrive.
+shelter, learning, health, belonging and purpose to thrive.
 If we pool our discretionary time and

 money to produce those things for ourselves, there is less we need to purchase in the market

 . . . we need less money.
 And not everyone has to grow food.